 How important is hand washing?
 According to the Canadian Center for Health and Occupational Safety, "Hand washing is the single most effective way to prevent the spread of infections."
 That's a weighty statement and one that humans would do well to heed.
 According to the World Health Organization.
 An estimated 1.5 million children die every year because their immune systems are not mature enough to battle diarrhea and respiratory diseases spread in contaminated environments.

 Human hands come into contact with many objects daily and this is a two-sided scenario because hands not only pick up germs but can spread them, as well.
-Hands can be agents whereby disease-causing agents are acquired and make the host ill and/or transmitted to others.
+In other words, hands are the go-between whereby disease-causing agents are acquired and can make the host ill and are transmitted to others.

-Because germs are invisible, people, and especially children, fail to understand just how important it is to thoroughly clean their hands.
-Hand hygiene is critical to health.
+Because germs are invisible, many people, adults and especially children, fail to understand just how important it is to thoroughly clean hands.

 Sick of Being Sick All The Time?

 Did you know that thoroughly washing hands the right way can have a huge impact on how often you get sick?

 Hand Washing Prevents Common Illnesses and Serious Diseases

 Hand washing can prevent common maladies that wreak havoc with our bodies.
 Washing your hands frequently throughout the day can spell the difference between months of good health or repeated bouts of colds, flu, and other sicknesses.

 Because skin is the first line of defense against pathogenic organisms, this assumes mammoth proportions when an opening has been created in the skin, such as when skin has been scraped, cut or scratched.
 This creates not only an entry point but an exit point, as well, which can result in contracting or transmitting disease.

 An Entry and an Exit Point